 This Eastern Beaches' lesser-traversed running trail winds right along the gorgeous Maroubra Beach coastline.
 While the track itself is only a few kilometres long, it’ll take you right into Malabar Headlands National Park, where you’ll find plenty of open space for further walking, running, or outdoor exercise.
 And with Maroubra’s vibrant cafe scene right at your fingertips, there’s no shortage of tasty pastries and super-strong, hot coffee to help replenish those burned calories.

 Easily accessible from multiple public transport hubs (bordered on each side by St Peters, Erskineville, and Green Square stations, respectively), Sydney Park is the Inner West’s best-kept secret.
 Multiple picnic areas, off-leash space for dogs, and—you guessed it—a ton of challenging running tracks await.
-Do hill sprints to the crest of the Pavilion, or meander your way through the south end’s wetlands and forest.
-And if you’re looking for a little extra motivation, you can join your fellow running enthusiasts every Saturday at 8am for the free Sydney Park run, a five-kilometre timed effort around the park’s exterior!
+Do hill sprints up to the crest of the Pavilion, or meander your way through the south end’s wetlands and forest.
+And if you’re looking for a little extra motivation, join your fellow running enthusiasts every Saturday at 8am for the free Sydney Park run, a five-kilometre timed effort around the park’s exterior!

 No list of Sydney running routes would be complete without this 10-kilometre wonder.
 While it features a number of rocky patches and a few steep inclines, the whole route is fairly runner-friendly and not nearly as packed as its Eastern Suburbs equivalent.
 The whole path is beautiful, scenic, and historical, with ancient Aboriginal rock art along the way.
 Park your car at the Spit end and take the trail all the way to Manly, where you'll find various public transport options to take you back to your starting point if your legs are spent.